 The most important quality characteristic of a round brilliant diamond is the cut, which impacts the brilliance, fire, and scintillation of the diamond.
 If the workmanship and cut of a diamond are poor, the diamond will look dull and lifeless.
 With round brilliant diamonds, the cut is easy to assess because it is formally graded by independent diamond laboratories.
 For other diamond shapes, the cut is much more subjective.
 Cut grades, if given, are more arbitrary.
 For engagement rings, we typically recommend round brilliant diamonds with a cut grade of very good, ideal, or super ideal (also known as hearts and arrows).
 Choosing a high cut grade maximizes the beauty of a diamond for a given carat weight.

 The other main quality characteristics to decide are the color and clarity of your diamond.
 Although individuals vary in their ability to observe color differences, most people prefer a colorless or white diamond, or at least a color that is not very detectable to the untrained eye.
 With engagement rings, the most common color grade selection for the center diamond is F-H color.

 Clarity is usually the characteristic determined last, given it has the least impact on a diamond’s appearance.
-For engagement rings, we recommend choosing a diamond in which there are no inclusions, or tiny imperfections, visible to the eye.
-This means choosing a clarity grade of “SI2” or higher.
-Some diamonds graded “SI2” or “SI1” do have visible inclusions, but at Brilliant Earth we ensure that all our diamonds are “eye clean.”
+Some diamonds graded “SI2” or “SI1” do have visible inclusions, but at Brilliant Earth we will contact you if the diamond you have chosen has an inclusion that we can see with the naked eye.
 Many Brilliant Earth customers choose the “VS2” or “SI1” clarity grades for the center diamond of their engagement ring.
 A few customers for whom clarity is important go as high as the “IF” or the “VVS” clarity grades.